SixArm/BoldContact/README.md

 ## Personalization

-You can personalize how your BoldContacts app will connect to your contact:
+You can personalize how your BoldContact app will connect to your contact:

 1. Launch your typical Apple Contacts app, and edit the contact.

 2. Create a new contact field i.e. phone number, or email address, or URL address.

-3. Edit the new contact field label to be "BoldContacts".
+3. Edit the new contact field label to be "BoldContact".

 ## Help Wanted